grantsrb/langpractice/README.md

         if true, the model learns to count out the items using number words.
 If false, the model instead learns to count by issuing a less-than, equal-to, or greater-than prediction.
+    "skip_first_phase": bool
+        if true, the training will skip phase 0 and go straight to phase 1 or 2 (depending on the value of `second_phase`).
+        Defaults to false.
     "second_phase": int (1 or 2)
         this determines if the model will be trained with language during the second phase of the training.
 If 1, the model is